3-4 oct. 2024 Villetaneuse (France)

 Joint work with Gilles Schaeffer

-Quentin Berger : FK-percolation and Recursions on Galton-Watson Trees
+Quentin Berger : FK-percolation and Recursions on Galton-Watson Trees (blackboard presentation)

 Some statistical mechanics models on trees may sometimes reduce to the study of some "simple" tree recursion; this is for instance the case for the FK-percolation model.
 It turns out that when the recursion is concave, we can compare this tree recursion to the one verified by (possibly non-linear) resistive networks.